EthanDann/SOC-Automation-Project/SOC Automation Project Day Two.md

  ## Troubleshooting
    I ran into some trouble with initially logging into TheHive via the browser, as I wasn’t provided with credentials; I resolved this by scouring through the documentation (ironically it was at the very top of the quick start guide) until I found the default admin credentials, which I changed as soon as I logged in

+## Next Steps
+  Tomorrow I will be configuring TheHive & Wazuh